Important: Version 15-10-2015 deprecation

 - A screen asking for authorization to Salesforce will display.
 Note that Stitch will only ever read your data.

 - Click Allow.

 - After the authorization process successfully completes, you’ll be redirected back to Stitch.

 - Click All Done.

-Step 6: Set tables and columns to replicate
+Step 6: Set tables to replicate

 Replicating Large Numbers of Columns

 Occasionally, setting large numbers of columns in a single object to replicate can cause replication issues in Stitch.
 Refer to the Salesforce Replication and Selecting Too Many Columns guide for more info.

 To complete the setup, you’ll need to select tables you want to replicate to your data warehouse.

 Check out the Schema section to learn more about the available tables in Salesforce and how they replicate.